Updated in 2023

 Who is freeCodeCamp for?

-People who are interested in learning the basics of software engineering are likely to find the most benefit from freeCodeCamp, though intermediate software engineers looking to brush up on skills or learn new languages can also make use of the program.
+People who are interested in learning the fundamentals of specific software engineering topics are likely to find the most benefit from freeCodeCamp.
+Though, intermediate software engineers looking to brush up on skills or learn new languages can also make use of the platform.
 In addition, because freeCodeCamp provides certificates for completion of courses, software engineers who have a technically weak resume would likely find more success after including those certificates and projects.

 What does freeCodeCamp cost?
 How much work is involved?

 From its name, you can probably guess that freeCodeCamp is free.
-As a nonprofit, they do give users and alumni the option of donating to their education initiatives and to help pay for their servers, services, and staff.
+Since they are a nonprofit, students can choose to make a donation if they have the funds.
 In order to gain access to the courses, users make an account by connecting to their email, Facebook, Google account, or GitHub.

 Ratings and reviews

-Users also felt that some of the comments and general branding they saw online for FCC was misleading, referring to freeCodeCamp as a “one stop shop to landing a job.”
-Most people disagree, explaining that there are a lot of benefits to the program (it is free, there is a lot of information, and the projects/certificates help show experience), but it is not enough for someone to do by itself and get a software engineering job.
+Users also felt that some of the comments and general branding they saw online for FCC was misleading.
+This was especially the case when referring to freeCodeCamp as a “one stop shop to landing a job”.
+Most people disagree.
+Instead, they explained that there are a lot of benefits to the program, but it is not enough for someone to get a software engineering job.